Robotron: 2084: Legacy

-Remakes and sequels
+Sequels and remakes

-Robotron X has gameplay similar to the original, but with 3D graphics.

-Vid Kidz developed an official sequel, Blaster, in 1983.
-The game is set in the same universe and takes place in 2085 in a world overrun by Robotrons.
-Jarvis planned to develop other sequels, but the video game crash of 1983 halted most video game production for a few years.
-Williams considered creating a proper sequel in the mid-1980s as well as a film adaptation.
+Vid Kidz developed a sequel, Blaster, in 1983.
+Thematically similar to Defender, the game is a 3D shooter that takes place in a world overrun by Robotrons a year after the original.
+The player flies a ship through space defeating enemies and rescuing lost spacemen.
+Jarvis planned to develop more sequels, but the video game crash of 1983 halted most video game production for a few years.
+Williams considered creating a second sequel in the mid-1980s, as well as a film adaptation.
+The company planned to sell an arcade conversion kit for games with a vertically oriented monitor, which had become popular following the 1983 crash.
+Management felt that a sequel would improve the kit's saleability and considered a follow up to either Robotron: 2084 or Joust, ultimately choosing the latter.